Whimsy Stick

 5-6 min

 Watch the dog’s body language constantly.
-First, tail up and focused engagement is success.
-But frantic, jumping, or starting to grab at the pole itself (not the lure) is overarousal.
-If you see overarousal, lower the intensity immediately.
-Instead, drop to slow drags.
-Then let the dog catch the lure more often.
-Also, end every session on a successful catch, not a missed one.
-In short, frustration is what creates negative association.
+Tail up and focused engagement is success.
+Frantic movement, jumping, or grabbing at the pole itself (not the lure) is overarousal.
+If you see it, drop the intensity immediately-slower movement, more frequent catches.
+End every session on a successful catch, not a missed one.
+Frustration is what creates negative association.

 What success looks like